 The records management software system is a three-year agreement, initiated in fiscal year 2021 with monthly payments of \$2,700.
 The Clerk has imputed an interest rate of 7% to determine the present value of the intangible right-to-use asset and SBITA liability.
-There is no option to purchase the software.
+The software system was partially renewed for an additional three years beginning December 1, 2023, with monthly payments of \$1,569.
+A new records management software system was also initiated beginning June 26, 2024, with annual payments of \$16,000 for three years.
 The electronic certified mail software is a three-year agreement, initiated in fiscal year 2023 with a quarterly payment of \$511.
 The Clerk has imputed an interest rate of 7% to determine the present value of the intangible right-to-use asset and SBITA liability.
-There is no option to purchase the software.
+There is no option to purchase the software listed above.